grpc/proposal/A89-backend-service-metric-label.md

 Prior to A75 the only LB policy with a backend service concept is `xds_cluster_impl`, as it needs to be below the `priority` policy.
-After A75 `cds` could have the code to provide the label instead, but it has no advantage over `xds_cluster_impl` as there are no policies that would fail RPCs between `cds` and `xds_cluster_impl`.
-Since A75 is not yet implemented everywhere, we'll use `xds_cluster_impl` and can always change the policy adding the label in the future if there becomes a reason.
+After A75 `cds` also have the code to provide the label instead.
+This has the advantage of allowing outlier detection to use the backend service in its own metrics.

 gRFC A78 added `grpc.lb.locality` to per-call and WRR metrics, and this is mirroring that approach with backend service.
 Adding backend service to WRR is